michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0131.md

 - n: (anthropology) relatedness or connection by blood or marriage or adoption
 - n: a close connection marked by community of interests or similarity in nature or character
 ### Family
+- kinship: kinships+
-kinship: kinships+;kin: kiner, kins, kinship
+- kin: kiner, kins, kinship
 ### Examples
 - In Canada, the kinship between hockey and war is implicit.
 - Nevertheless, I’m glad that Stevie wrote it and that its chorus is still a signifier of kinship for so many black people.